znthedark/dns-blocklists/README.md

 > This list blocks the root domains of all hosting providers that occasionally appear in threat intelligence feeds due to malicious subdomains.
 Please be aware that this will also block legitimate sites hosted by these providers.
 Consider this carefully before using the list.
 >
 > When using this list, users are responsible for unblocking any required subdomains themselves.

+> [!CAUTION]
+> Blocking entire hosting providers is impractical in normal environments and may disrupt legitimate services.
+In sensitive environments, however, stricter blocking can be justified to maximize security.

 |             | Light | Normal | Pro | Pro++ | Ultimate | TIF |
 |:-----------:|:-----:|:------:|:---:|:-----:|:--------:|:---:|